Why Most Budgets Fail by March: Investigating The Missing Link Between Finance and Spending

 Event Details

 The problem is the gap between approval and execution.
 Finance sets the numbers, procurement tries to enforce them, and business teams operate in their own reality.
-No visibility, no handoff owner, and by the time finance sees the damage, it's already done.
+No visibility, no ownership, and by the time finance sees the damage, it's already done.

-This webinar is a practical conversation between Wassia Kamon (CFO at ACE) and Michael Keller (Procurement Director at Vertice) about what actually breaks down between January and March, and what finance leaders can do differently.
+In this webinar, Wassia Kamon (CFO at ACE) and Michael Keller (Procurement Director at Vertice) wil breaks down what happens between January and March, and what finance and procurement leaders can do differently.

 What you will learn

-• Why budgets drift in Q1 and which gaps between finance, procurement, and the business create the biggest exposure
+• Why budgets drift in Q1 and where the biggest gaps are.

-• How to build real-time spend visibility and accountability without adding layers of approval or slowing teams down
+• How to build real-time spend visibility and accountability.

-• What good looks like when finance and procurement actually partner on execution, not just planning
+• What "good" looks like when finance and procurement partner on execution.

 Who should attend